rosepearson/GeoFabrics/README.md

 The GeoFabrics and associated sub-packages include routines and classes for combining point (i.e. LiDAR), vector (i.e. catchment of interest, infrastructure) and raster (i.e. reference DEM) to generate a hydrologically conditioned raster.

+### Fetching geospatial data from web APIs
-GeoFabrics also contains support for downloading all LiDAR tiles within a spectified polygon (catchment region) from OpenTopography.
-This functionality is contained in the lidar_fetch module, and can be used independently of the other geofabrics modules.
-An example of its usage can be found in tests/test_lidar_fetch.
+GeoFabrics also contains support for downloading all LiDAR tiles from OpenTopography, or a particular vector layer from the LINZ data service.
+In both cases this data is only downloaded within a spectified polygon (catchment region).
+This functionality is contained in the lidar_fetch module for LiDAR, and the vector_fetch model for vector data.
+It can be used independently of the other geofabrics modules (aside from a slight gepency on the geometry module) and will be separated into an independent package in issue [23https://github.com/rosepearson/GeoFabrics/issues/23rl).
+Example of its usage can be found in tests/test_lidar_fetch and tests/test_vector_fetch.

 ## Import into a conda environment
 You can use this package by using pip to install the package and dependencies using the following commands in a conda terminal to add it to that environment, where you must either specify `environment_windows.yml` or `environment_linux.yml` depending on your operating system.
 Each file is located in the root repository folder.
 Sorry there is no macOS support at this stage.